piyushpathak03/Top2Vec/README.md

   * ``doc_ids``: Unique ids of documents.
 If ids were not given, the index of document in the original corpus.

-For each of the returned documents we are going to print its content, score and document number.
+For each of returned documents we are going to print its content, score and document number.
 ```python
 documents, document_scores, document_ids = model.search_documents_by_topic(topic_num=48, num_docs=5)
 for doc, score, doc_id in zip(documents, document_scores, document_ids):